Frequently Asked Questions

 Accommodations are considered and reviewed on a case by case basis and must be approved by the CDA case management team prior to being implemented.

-Students previously approved for accommodations should contact their advisor through the online portal at the start of each semester to request that accommodation letters be sent to their instructors.
+Students previously approved for accommodations should contact their Accessibility Consultant through the online portal at the start of each semester to request that accommodation letters be sent to their instructors.

 It is recommended that students submit their requests prior to the start of the semester or as early as possible.
 A student may wait until later in the semester to submit an accommodation request, however, since accommodation are not retroactive, the accommodation would only apply to the class from the date professors are notified of the request.
 Additionally, accommodation requests made on short notice will be reviewed on a case-by-case basis but cannot be guaranteed.